 Business Preparedness: A Checklist

-- Create procedures to quickly evacuate and shelter-in-place.
+- Create procedures to quickly evacuate and shelter-in-place (stay where you are safely).
 Practice the plans.

-- Talk to your people about the company’s disaster plans.
+- Talk to your staff about the company’s disaster plans.
 Two-way communication is central before, during and after a disaster.

-- Create an emergency contact list, include employee emergency contact information.
+- Create an emergency contact list, including employee emergency contact information.

 - Create a list of critical business contractors and others whom you will use in an emergency.